 Sheridan Morley, who both knew the man and wrote his biography, said: “David never recovered from the shock of her death, or the manner of it.”

 The work which Hjördis mentions David burying himself in was a variety of mediocre loan-out films for his studio boss Sam Goldwyn, and on Greta Garbo’s old residence at 1461 North Amalfi Drive, Pacific Palisades.
-David had chosen “The Pink House” to be his home with Primmie and the boys, but had never been able to share it with her.
+David had chosen ‘The Pink House’ to be his home with Primmie and the boys, but had never been able to share it with her.

-Once moved in, David was gradually able to restore a sense of normality to his sons’ lives.
-That was suddenly blown apart when Sam Goldwyn informed him that he was being loaned out to producer Alexander Korda in London, for a technicolour yawn of a costume epic called “Bonnie Prince Charlie”.
-The boys and their nanny travelled ahead in March, while David left his Californian home in July, ironically because he needed the money to pay for it.
-In London, Korda had a bagpipe band wait around for three days to greet David at London Airport.
-David arrived in Southampton, by ship.
-It was going to be that sort of film.
+Less than a year after Primmie’s death, David’s film commitments required him to leave The Pink House and return to London.
+Sam Goldwyn informed him that he was being loaned out to producer Alexander Korda for a technicolour yawn of a costume epic called ‘Bonnie Prince Charlie’.
+The boys and their nanny travelled ahead in March 1947, while David left his Californian home in July, ironically because he needed the money to pay for it.
+In his absence, the house was rented to English actress Phyllis Calvert.

 Return of the blonde man